man-woman-doctor-chatting

 Are there specific types of doctors that prescribe Suboxone?

 All different types of doctors can prescribe Suboxone.
 Psychiatrists and addiction medicine specialists often treat patients with Suboxone in an office setting.
 Emergency medicine doctors are also on the front lines of the opioid crisis, as they’ve seen firsthand the effects of opioid addiction in the emergency room.
-This makes them especially likely to have the waiver and prescribe Suboxone.
-At Workit Health, our physicians, Dr. Melody Glenn and Dr. Theadia Carey, are experienced addiction specialists with years of experience managing teams who treat substance use disorders.
+This makes them especially likely to be willing to prescribe Suboxone.
+At Workit Health, our providers are experienced addiction specialists with years of experience managing teams who treat substance use disorders.

 Do I have to go to a methadone clinic to get Suboxone?